Acknowledged personal circumstances

 • For exceptional family circumstances: written proof (for example divorce papers, obituary notice, medical statement).

-Postponement of bsa
+Postponement of BSA

 If the examination committee acknowledges that there are personal circumstances affecting your situation, this may lead to the binding study recommendation being postponed for one year.
 In that case you can continue your studies.
 The examination committee will decide at the start of the second year which requirements you need to meet at the end of the second study year.
-At the end of the second year the examination committee will issue the bsa.
+At the end of the second year the examination committee will issue the BSA.

 WE KEEP YOUR INFORMATION CONFIDENTIAL